 Beef broth will give this skillet chicken and sauce this nice dark color.
 I always use sodium free broths so that I can control amount of sodium used.
 If you bought a broth that is not sodium free, make sure to adjust salt

 Lemon juice.
 I used fresh lemon for the lemon juice here.
-I just cut my lemon into 4 parts and squeezed the juice out of it straight into the pan.
-It was just slightly lemony, which is what I liked, if you want a more lemony taste, squeeze a couple of lemons into the sauce and don’t forget to adjust the seasoning!
+I just squeezed the juice out of it straight into the pan.
+It was just slightly lemony, which is what I liked, if you want a more lemony taste, squeeze a whole lemon into the sauce and don’t forget to adjust the seasoning!
 Lemon does change the taste to the point where more seasoning might be necessary.

 How to make the sauce silky smooth.
 When adding flour to the pan, I always use a small sifter to prevent clumps.
 I sift it into the pan very slowly right before I add wine, and the pan usually has some fat in it: olive oil or butter, or both.
-Sometimes I add wine while adding flour and start whisking both methodically (I do really enjoy this process:).
+Sometimes I add wine while adding flour and start whisking both methodically.
 I only once had a problem with flour clumping and it was when I added it all at once and without sifting.
 If the sauce appears to be too thin, I bring my sifter back in and add about half a tablespoon of flour to thicken it up again.
 Always works!

 It also helps to reduce heat when adding any thickening agent.
 What happens is that starch around each lump of flour expands rapidly when it comes into contact with hot liquid and it forms a waterproof gel that prevents the granules from separating properly.
 To prevent this, you need to separate the granules before adding them to the sauce so that they can slowly disperse and expand to create the desired smoothness.
 That’s when that sifter comes in very handy!